duaneandrea/aglet-backend/README.md

    chmod +x docker-setup.sh
    ./docker-setup.sh
    ```
+   **If permissions are an issue run docker-setup-with-permissions.sh first**

 The Docker setup will automatically handle all dependencies, database setup, migrations, seeding, and movie imports.